hoxo-m/Theseus/README.md

 ![](man/figures/README-plot_dep_delay_n-1.png)<!-- -->

-From this result, we see that fewer flights departed on time, and that an increase in flights with delayed departures contributed to the decline in on-time arrival rates.
+This result shows that both a decrease in on-time departures and an increase in delayed departures contributed to the decline in on-time arrival rate.